hortonworks/cloudbreak/docs/openstack.md

 ##Download the Cloudbreak image

-You can download the latest pre-configured Cloudbreak Deployer OpenStack image with the following script.
+You can download the latest pre-configured Cloudbreak deployer OpenStack image with the following script in the following section.

 ###OpenStack image details